This Breast Cancer Awareness month is the perfect time to talk more about male breast cancer, as it's not just women who are affected.

-The new research from the Breast Cancer Now male breast cancer study looked at 1,998 men newly diagnosed with the disease in England and Wales over a 12-year period.
+The research found there were significantly more men with no children among those who had been diagnosed with breast cancer, when looking at 1,998 men newly diagnosed with the disease in England and Wales over a 12-year period.

-Studying a larger group of men enabled the team to show a statistically significant association between infertility and risk of invasive breast cancer in men.
+As male breast cancer is rare, research into the disease is usually limited to a small number of patients.
+So studying a larger group of men enabled the team to show a statistically significant association between infertility and risk of invasive breast cancer in men.

 The men were asked whether they had biological children, if they or their partners had ever experienced problems conceiving, or if they had visited a doctor or clinic for fertility concerns.

+Researchers directly compared the fertility of the men with breast cancer to 1,597 men with no history of the disease.
 While the biological reason is unclear, they discovered that men diagnosed with breast cancer were more likely to report fertility issues.

 “Our study suggests that infertile men may be twice as likely as those without fertility issues to develop breast cancer.

-“The reasons behind this association are unclear, and there is a need to investigate the fundamental role of male fertility hormones on the risk of breast cancer in men.
+“The reasons behind this association are unclear, and there is a need to investigate the fundamental role of male fertility hormones on the risk of breast cancer in men."

-He added: “Breast cancer is often thought of as something that only affects women, but men can also be diagnosed with the disease.”
+He added, “Breast cancer is often thought of as something that only affects women, but men can also be diagnosed with the disease.”

 Meanwhile, 24% of British men don’t think they will be diagnosed with the condition – rising to 42% in the 18-24 age bracket.

-“In fact, men have a 1 in 1,000 chance of getting it and, while the risks are significantly higher for women, men should also be aware of any potential warning signs.”
+But echoing the risk to men, Dr Jan Schaefer, chief medical officer at MEDIGO, said, “In fact, men have a 1 in 1,000 chance of getting it and, while the risks are significantly higher for women, men should also be aware of any potential warning signs.”

-“In cases of male breast cancer, once the condition is diagnosed, 30-40% of the time it is at a III or IV stage,” Dr Schaefer continues.
+The biggest concern for experts is the lack of awareness surrounding male breast cancer, which can often mean a late diagnosis.
+“In cases of male breast cancer, once the condition is diagnosed, 30-40% of the time it is at a III or IV stage,” Dr Schaefer added.